-For foreign competitors, drivers and co-drivers, authorisation must be given according to Art.
-3.9 of the Code.
+Foreign competitors, drivers and co-drivers, must present an authorisation according to Art.
+3.9.4 of the Code.

 21.4 CHANGE OF COMPETITOR AND/OR CREW MEMBER(S)

 A change of competitor is permitted up to the close of entries.